Maximizing Your Web Content for Higher Revenue

 Check your article description and if you could improve it to make it more interesting to readers, do so.
 Remember, the description is displayed in search results, along with the article title.

-The title and description are the first thing searchers see this when results are returned.This is your pre-sell.
+The title and description are the first thing searchers see when results are returned.This is your pre-sell.
 Try to put yourself in readers' shoes.
 If you saw the description would you click on the link to read more?
-Is it interesting and intriguing?
+Is it interesting and intriguing or bland and boring?

 Your description is your hook.
-At sites that allow for an article description, ensure yours is up to the task.
+At sites that allow for an article descriptions, ensure yours are up to the task.

 Link to Related Articles

 I've mentioned this in other articles and I will reiterate it again.
-Get into the habit of including links in your articles to your related articles.
+Get into the habit of including links in your articles to your related articles at sites where this is permissible.
 It should be obvious why this is such a good idea.
-You leverage the power of one article to bump up views to your other articles, thus increasing your chances of netting higher web revenue.
+You leverage the power of one article to bump up views other articles, thus increasing your chances of netting higher web revenue.

 Here at HubPages, we have the handy link tool and it's a good bet that if a reader is reading one of your hubs, they would click through to another hub on a related topic.
 They are already interested in the subject matter.